 What will happen after the Rollover Pass closure is complete?

-We understand that that Rollover Pass is a highly valued location for the Galveston community and fisherman across the state.
-Following closure, Galveston County will initiate construction of a public park and recreational area will be built on the former pass for everyone to enjoy.
-A fishing pier will also be built on the gulf side of the peninsula for fishermen and everyone who enjoys the gulf to have for generations to come.
-In addition, the Lauderdale Dock will be renovated by the General Land Office and Galveston County and will include a dedicated area for fishing.
+We understand that that Rollover Pass was a highly valued location for the Galveston community and fisherman across the state.
+Following closure, Galveston County will initiate construction of a public park and recreational area on top of the former pass.
+A fishing pier will also be built on the gulf side of the peninsula.
+In addition, the Lauderdale Boat Ramp and Dock will be renovated by the General Land Office and Galveston County and will include a dedicated area for fishing.
 The GLO has submitted a permit application to the United States Army Corps of Engineers (USACE) to receive approval for the pier.

 What will the park look like?